FAR-Lab/Mobile_HRI_Lab_Hub/Lab3/Readme.md

 ### Deliverables for this lab are:
 0. a video showing that you can control the hoverboard through python
 1. three sketches of potential robots you can build with this platform.
 Be more realistic and think of these sketches as potential candidates for your final project.
-(Look around, what can you automate?)
+(Look around, what objects can you make mobile?)

 ### The Report